empirical-org/Empirical-Core/README.md

 7. Install the bundle with `bundle install`.

+7. In the config folder, delete the ".example" extension from database.yml.example to read "database.yml"

 8. Set up your database with `rake empirical:setup`.

 9. Run Redis with ```redis-server```

 11. Run npm installer with ```npm install && cd ./client && npm install```

+11. make sure to navigate back out of the "client" folder with `cd ..`

 10. Run the server with `foreman start -f Procfile.static`.
  - Navigate your browser to localhost:3000 and you should see Empirical-Core pull up properly!